szabgab/slides/linux-intro/intro.md

 * Open VirtualBox

-## Log in to the computer on the VirtualBox console.
+## Log in to the computer on the VirtualBox console
 {id: log-in-to-computer-on-the-virtualbox-console}

 ## Configure Host-only network